 This is a Phase 2, single arm open-label clinical study in up to 10 participants that will consist of screening period (which may include a titration of maximum dose/maximally tolerated dose of angiotensin converting enzyme (ACE) and/or angiotensin II receptor blocker (ARB)), a 24-week treatment period and a 12-week post-treatment follow-up evaluation period.

-To evaluate the efficacy of eplontersen compared to placebo for 120 weeks in patients with ATTR-CM receiving available standard of care (SoC).
+To evaluate the efficacy of eplontersen compared to placebo in participants with ATTR-CM receiving available standard of care (SoC).
 For more information, please visit https://www.cardio-ttransform.com.

 This is a multicenter, double-blind study in up to 750 participants, who will be randomized to receive subcutaneous (SC) injections of either AKCEA-TTR-LRx or placebo once every 4 weeks.
 Participants will also receive daily supplemental doses of the recommended daily allowance of vitamin A.